Ffoo66/p2s1info/README.md

 The -l option creates a vertical histogram displaying the distance by route ID for the 10 longest routes.

-The -t option creates a vertical clustered histogram displaying the number of routes passing by and the number of routes starting from towns for the 10 towns with the most passages.
+The -t option creates a vertical clustered histogram displaying the number of routes passing through and the number of routes starting from towns for the 10 towns with the most passages.

-The -s option creates a graph displaying the minimum, maximum, and average distance by route for the 50 first routes ordered decreasingly according to the "max - min" value.
+The -s option creates a graph displaying the minimum, maximum, and average distances of steps by route for the 50 first routes ordered decreasingly according to the "max - min" value.

 The graphs created by the execution can be found in the images directory (found at ./directory/images in the program's main directory).
 A graph in the images directory will be replaced by a new version upon a new call of the corresponding option.

-The demo directory contains examples of the program's results (both graphs and the corresponding data).
+The demo directory contains examples of the program's results (both graphs and the corresponding compiled data).